Policies & Standards of Conduct

 This policy applies to all fitness center members including enrolled students, university alumni, community members, university employees, and university retirees who utilize the recreational facility.

-For purposes of this policy, an activity or event is organized and sponsored by the Office of Wellness Services when it has been planned, funded and properly approved by the appropriate university official.
+For purposes of this policy, an activity or event is organized and sponsored by the Office of Care and Civility when it has been planned, funded and properly approved by the appropriate university official.

 General Procedures and Responsibilities